-We do not have detailed guidelines on how much evidence you should send us, however we would expect to see at least four supporting pieces of evidence.
-Bear in mind that the CPD assessors will need to see enough information to be sure that the CPD activity has taken place.
+We do not have detailed guidelines on how much evidence you should send us.
+But you should bear in mind that the CPD assessors will need to see enough information to be sure that the CPD activity has taken place.